Canary Mission: Structure and funding

 Canary Mission does not publish information about who operates or funds it.
 According to The Baffler, Canary Mission "receives over 99 percent of its funding from the United States" and its funding is directed from the Central Fund of Israel, which is registered in New York.

 In October 2018, The Forward and Haaretz reported that Canary Mission received funding from the Hellen Diller Family Foundation, a supporting foundation of the Jewish Community Federation of San Francisco (JCFSF), and that the website's operations were headed by Jonathan Bash through an Israeli charity named Megamot Shalom.
 Other journalists have also tied Bash to Canary Mission and Megamot Shalom.
 Soon after the exposure, JCFSF announced that they would cease funding Canary Mission.

 The Forward also identified the Jewish Community Federation of Los Angeles (JCFLA) as a major donor to Megamot Shalom, having donated a sum of $250,000 in 2016–2017.
 Soon after, JCFLA also announced that they would suspend grants to Megamot Shalom.

 In April 2025, The Intercept reported a $100,000 donation to Canary Mission from the Natan and Lidia Peisach Family Foundation, a non-profit backing pro-Israel groups.
 The foundation's treasurer, Jaime Peisach, is married to University of Pennsylvania trustee Cheryl Peisach.

+As of 2015, no organization with the name Canary Mission was registered with the IRS.
+Canary Mission's donors are anonymous.
+Multiple pro-Israel organizations have denied having any affiliation with Canary Mission.

 According to Edwin Black in The Jerusalem Post, extreme antisemitic comments, as well as outright threats of violence, have been directed towards Canary Mission.
 Following the threats, Canary Mission became even more cautious and avoided disclosing its physical location or identity.
 According to Canary Mission's blog, "many of our detractors just want to know who we are so they can physically harm us", which, according to Black, has caused Canary Mission to restrict its communications with journalists.
 Black, who says he was able to verify Canary Mission's location and operations, says they are a group of students and ex-students working in a medium-sized office in an American city.
 Conversely, The Baffler wrote that the Canary Mission's staff appear to live in Israel.

-The Lobby – USA, an undercover investigation by Al Jazeera into Israel's covert influence campaign in the United States, reported that Adam Milstein was a major source of funding for Canary Mission.
-In a statement to JTA, a spokesperson for Milstein denied that he funded Canary Mission.

 Canary Mission's structure and operations have made it difficult to pursue in court.